.

 Closed captions and open captions are very similar, with only one key difference.

 Conversely, open captions are always on.
-Creators usually burn open captions on their videos with an editor, and viewers cannot turn them off.
+Creators usually burn open captions onto their videos during editing, making it impossible fo viewers to turn them off.

 Why should you use closed captions?